Vinesma/.dotfiles/install/README.md

 ## Architect

-First of all, get the [architect](https://manjaro.org/download/) and run it.
+First of all, get the [architect](https://manjaro.org/download/) shove it into a pendrive and use it to boot.
 Follow the steps and get a CLI system up and running.

 Recommendations: